lexicHQ/docs/freshdesk-integration.md

 Please follow the simple steps to integrate Freshdesk with a Smartloop bot.

-We will be using a pre-built template to jumpstart a few things, ideally our goal is to do the following:
+We will be using a pre-built template to jumpstart a few things.
+Ideally our goal is to do the following:

 :::tip Freshdesk Integration